49–54. {Use of Tech} Graphing with technology Make a complete gra... | Channels for Pearson+

 Graphing Functions

-Graphing functions involves plotting the curve of a mathematical function on a coordinate plane.
-This helps visualize the behavior of the function, including its intercepts, local extrema, and inflection points.
-Technology, such as graphing calculators or software, can assist in accurately plotting complex functions like polynomials.
+Graphing functions involves plotting the curve of a function on a coordinate plane to visualize its behavior.
+This includes identifying key features such as intercepts, where the graph crosses the axes, and understanding the overall shape and direction of the graph.
+Graphing utilities, like graphing calculators or software, can assist in accurately plotting complex functions.

 Recommended video: